pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/🤔 Prompts/🤔⚙️ Prompt features/5 📎 with Appendix.md

     ```yaml
     Format: TEXT
-    Statement: 💬 Who is in the picture?
+    Text: 💬 Who is in the picture?
     Appendix: <appendix-uuid>
     ```